9-Year-Old Chess Prodigy Will Be Allowed To Remain In U.K.

 Currently, Shreyas is England's 9-year-old Youth Champion.
 Last year he placed second in his age category in the European Youth Chess Championship.
 And at the global World Cadets Chess Championships Under 8 last summer, he placed fourth.

-In February, he won an under-14 championship in the West of England, beating players 5 years his senior.
+In February, he won an under-14 championship in the West of England, beating players five years his senior.

-Former British champion Chris Ward called Shreyas "the best prospect the country has ever seen," The Guardian reports.
+Former British champion Chris Ward called Shreyas "the best prospect the country has ever seen," the Guardian reports.

 "He's going to be a future world champion and we'd like it to be for Britain," trainer Julian Simpole told The Hindu.

-Note: A previous version of this story misspelled Garry Kasparov's first name as Gary.